-The electricity trade data on national level for 2013 show that the biggest net importers of electricity were Italy, the Netherlands and Finland, while France, Germany and the Czech Republic were the biggest net exporters of electricity (Figure 3).
+In 2014 the biggest net importers of electricity were Italy, the United Kingdom and Finland, while France, Germany and the Czech Republic were the biggest net exporters of electricity (Table 3).

 Derived heat production

-In 2013, electricity consumption in the industry sector was nearly 86 Mtoe, in the service and residential sectors 71 Mtoe each and in the transport sector 5.5 Mtoe.
+In 2014, electricity consumption in the industry sector was nearly 1 million GWh, in the service and residential sectors around 800 000 GWh each and in the transport sector around 62 000 GWh.

-The detailed data on electricity generation and consumption for 2013 are also presented in a simplified electricity and heat balance in Table 6.
+The detailed data on electricity and derived heat production and consumption for 2014 are also presented in the simplified electricity and heat balance in Table 5.

 Simplified electricity and derived heat balance

 The simplified electricity and derived heat balance is derived from the complete energy balance and presents the most relevant flows for electricity and derived heat - their production and consumption in 2014 (Table 5).
 All data in the simplified electricity and heat balance for the EU-28 are presented in a common energy units (ktoe - kilo tons of oil equivalent).
-The simplified balance presents in the first part fuel inputs to electricity and heat generation, in the second part the electricity and heat generated and in the third part the final use of electricity, with greater detail especially for consumption by industry branches.
+The simplified balance presents in the first part fuel inputs to electricity and heat production, in the second part the electricity and heat produced and in the third part the consumption, with greater detail especially for consumption by industry sectors.

 Consumption of electricity per capita in the residential sector

-Electricity consumption per capita in the residential sector in the EU-28 in 2013 was 1.6 MWh per capita.
-The range of electricity consumption per capita in the residential sector in the EU Member States in 2013 varied widely, from consumption below 1 MWh per capita in Romania, Poland, Lithuania, Latvia and Slovakia, to consumption of over 3 MWh per capita in Finland and Sweden (Figure 7).
+Electricity consumption per capita in the residential sector in the EU-28 in 2014 was 1.5 MWh per capita (1 549 kWh).
+The range of electricity consumption per capita in the residential sector in the EU Member States in 2014 varied widely, from consumptions below 1 MWh per capita in Romania, Poland, Lithuania, Latvia and Slovakia, to consumptions of over 3 MWh per capita in Finland and Sweden (Figure 6).

 Consumption of electricity per unit of GDP

-Electricity consumption per unit of GDP in the EU-28 in 2013 was 236 MWh per 1000 EUR (Figure 8).
-It decreased by 8.5 % over the period from 1995 to 2013.
+Electricity consumption per unit of GDP (using Purchasing Power Standards) in the EU-28 in 2014 was 193 kWh per 1000 EUR (Figure 7).
 The amount of electricity consumed per unit of GDP depends on many factors, starting from the general standard of living, the economy and weather conditions as well as energy efficiency of buildings and appliances.
 Using GDP in Purchasing Power Standards allows for better comparison across countries in one year.

 Data sources and availability